 Of course, deep changes are being programmed in the code of illusions.
 But everything must be submitted to the symbol of quantitative accumulation.
 The demands of the revolution increase as militant forces grow.
-In the same way, the rate of the social profit that is taking the place of private profit must also grow.
-So capital enters a new, illusory, spectacular, phase.
-Old needs press on insistently under new labels.
-The productivity god continues to rule, unrivalled.
+In the same way, the rate of the social profit that is taking the place end up being drawn into the spectacle.
+But when they break away from the deep significance that capital gives to production this becomes extremely difficult.